Olympia Provisions Public House: History

 In 2016, Olympia Provisions opened a small bar-restaurant in Pine Street Market called OP Wurst.
 The restaurant served artisan frankfurters, sausages, and beer.
 Later that year, the company opened a second OP Wurst location in Oregon City at Oregon City Brewing.

 In March 2017, a third location opened on Division Street in Southeast Portland's Richmond neighborhood.
 The Division Street location was the first OP Wurst located in a stand-alone building.
 This third location was located in a building that formerly housed Honky Tonk Taco, an unrelated taco shop started by Olympia Provisions owners Tilden, Schwartz, and Gaston, that closed after being open for only three months.
-The location has an outdoor patio, which the bar-restaurant frequently uses to host events such as Oktoberfest, and in the winter hosts a Christmas tree lot.
+The location had an outdoor patio, which the bar-restaurant frequently used to host events such as Oktoberfest, and in the winter hosted a Christmas tree lot.
+It became known as Alpenrausch, which was named one of the twenty best new restaurants of 2024 by Bon Appétit.

 In May 2018, OP Wurst temporarily closed its bars and rebranded as Olympia Provisions Public House.
-The new concept serves Apline-themed food based on owner Elias Cairo's apprenticeship in Switzerland.
+The new concept served Apline-themed food based on owner Elias Cairo's apprenticeship in Switzerland.
 The rebranding took place partially because customers did not recognize that OP Wurst was connected to the Olympia Provisions brand.
-Olympia Provisions Public House serves German-style beer from a local brewery, Rosenstadt Brewery, and serves a home-base for the brewery's beer.
+Olympia Provisions Public House offered German-style beer from a local brewery, Rosenstadt Brewery, and served a home-base for the brewery's beer.

 In October 2019, Olympia Provisions closed the public house location in Pine Street Market to focus on their wholesale business.
 During the COVID-19 pandemic, the restaurant expanded outdoor seating into the parking lot and operated a take-out service.